dilaannkilc/harshanadotcomwastaken/URGENT_API_KEY_SECURITY.md

 ## 🎯 CURRENT STATUS

 ✅ Code fix deployed (commit `1f71dd8`)
-⚠️ Waiting for NEW API key from you
-❌ Old key (AIza...9lHc) must be deleted
+⚠️ User must update Netlify environment variable with new key ❌ Old key ending in ...9lHc must be deleted from Google AI Studio

 **Next Deploy:** Will work once you update Netlify env variable with new key